d-bl/MAE-gf/docs/counting-snow/index.md

 ![](blobs.svg?align=right)

 We can analyse stitches in a diagram by marking them with blobs.
-On the right a solution for one snowflake of the 563412 family.
+On the right a solution for one snowflake.

 Requirements for the blobs: span 4 threads, threads flow two by two into adjacent blobs.
 Not all blobs need to have an interaction for all of its four threads.